enriquezrene/enriquezrene.github.io/_posts/docker/2017-11-06-installing-docker.md

 ﻿Docker version 17.09.0-ce, build afdb6d4
 ```

+# Hello World
-For finish, I know we all love *Hello World* examples and that's why we are going to run a *Hello World* using our
+I know we all love *Hello World* examples and that's why we are going to run a *Hello World* using our
 fresh Docker installation.

 For this, let's type in your terminal the next command: